-Fast Track Learning Method for all Price Patterns
+Fast Track Learning for all Chart Patterns

 Author: Young Ho Seo

 Please note that this is the bonus chapter of the Book: Scientific Guide to Price Action and Pattern Trading (Subtitle: Wisdom of Trend, Cycle, and Fractal Wave) by Young Ho Seo.
 For the complete learning, we do recommend to read the original book.

 1. Overview on Price Patterns in the Financial Market